microsoft/reverse-proxy/docs/docfx/articles/session-affinity.md

 If a new affinity was established for the request, the affinity key gets attached to a response where exact key representation and location depends on the implementation.
 Currently, there are two built-in policies storing the key on a cookie or custom header.
 Once the response gets delivered to the client, it's the client responsibility to attach the key to all following requests in the same session.
 Further, when the next request carrying the key arrives to the proxy, it resolves the existing affinity, but affinity key does not get again attached to the response.
 Thus, only the first response carries the affinity key.

-There are three built-in affinity polices that format and store the key differently on requests and responses.
+There are four built-in affinity polices that format and store the key differently on requests and responses.
 The default policy is `HashCookie`.
 - `HashCookie`, `ArrCookie`, and `Cookie` policies store the key as a cookie, hashed or encrypted respectively, see [Key Protection](#key-protection) below.
 The request's key will be delivered as a cookie with the configured name and sets the same cookie with `Set-Cookie` header on the first response in an affinitized sequence.
 The cookie name must be explicitly set via `SessionAffinityConfig.AffinityKeyName`.
 Other cookie properties can be configured via `SessionAffinityCookieConfig`.
 - `CustomHeader` stores the key as an encrypted header.
 It expects the affinity key to be delivered in a custom header with the configured name and sets the same header on the first response in an affinitized sequence.
 The header name must be set via `SessionAffinityConfig.AffinityKeyName`.